Donate to John and Zoe Putman

 Sent from Christ Church Barnston with St Michael’s Pensby

 John and Zoe Putman serve at Rift Valley Academy (RVA); AIM’s boarding school which educates and disciples students from missionary families across Africa, in Kijabe, Kenya.
-John teaches while Zoe is a Kindergarten teacher at Titchie Swot, the Primary School.
+They are dorm parents for Junior High girls (aged 12-14).
+Additionally Zoe is the Kindergarten teacher, and John is the Hub Co-ordinator (fielding pastoral concerns).
+John also coaches sports, leads worship and preaches, whilst Zoe mentors a student worship team.

 Could you support John and Zoe in their work?